 Keep an Emergency Fund

 Investing involves more than simply buying stocks, opening an individual retirement account (IRA), or enrolling in your employer’s 401(k).
-Like any other big life decision, investing requires preparation.
+Like any other big life decision, investing requires preparing for life's uncertainties.
 The U.S. Securities and Exchange Commission (SEC) advises taking several steps with your personal finances prior to investing, including creating an emergency fund.

 Pay Down Debt

-As the SEC puts it, there’s no better investment approach than paying off high-interest debt.
-If you owe money on something like credit cards, the best approach is to pay off the balance in full as quickly as possible.
-Think about it: If you’re paying 20% interest on a credit card or loan balance and only earn 8% on investments, you’re drawing the short straw each month.
+One of the best investment approaches in your 20s is to pay off high-interest debt.
+If you owe money on credit cards, it may be helpful to pay off the balance before investing.
+Think about it: If you’re paying 25% interest on a credit card or loan balance and only earn 8% on investments, you’re drawing the short straw each month.

 Also assess your lower-interest debt, such as student loans.
 Does the monthly payment prevent you from investing as much as possible?
 If you reduce your debt, you will likely free up cash in your budget that can be used to invest.